guptaNswati/-fh_team04-project02/README.txt

 README.txt		Text file containing inforation abouut this project ( CS40A Team04 Project 2 )

-Kamisado.war		.war file that can run the web version of our KAMISADO board game.
-			Have tested in tomat 8.0.35 ( placed in the webapss folder )

 Board Interface and Implementation ( plus other associated files ):

 kamisado.board package: